 Refer here for more details.

-The following example shows setting up the Rollbase authentication with the Salesforce IDP.
+The following example shows setting up the Rollbase authentication with the Okta IDP.
 Details of configuring sample IdPs with Rollbase can be found here.

 Login as tenant administrator, navigate to setup home from setup application or setup home in the hamburger menu.
 Click on Authentication, Click on the SAML radio button and click on next.